act-rules/act-rules.github.io/_rules/SC1-3-5-autocomplete-valid.md

 #### Passed example 8

-The `input` element does not have a semantic role that is a widget, but still participates in sequential focus navigation since the [`tabindex` attribute](https://www.w3.org/TR/html/editing.html#the-tabindex-attribute) value is not a [valid integer](https://www.w3.org/TR/html/infrastructure.html#valid-integer), and has a single autocomplete term.
+The `input` element does not have a semantic role that is a widget role, but still participates in sequential focus navigation since the [`tabindex` attribute](https://www.w3.org/TR/html/editing.html#the-tabindex-attribute) value is not a [valid integer](https://www.w3.org/TR/html/infrastructure.html#valid-integer), and has a single autocomplete term.

 ```html
 <input role="none" tabindex="-1.5" autocomplete="username" />